-The topic of this page, nutritional supplements and contract manufacturing is actually a sub-topic from my article Ingredient quality in nutritional supplements which deals with 'ingredient quality' as one of the key criteria that should be used when evaluating the true standard of supplements.
+The topic of this page, nutritional supplements and contract manufacturing is a sub-topic linking to my article Ingredient quality in nutritional supplements which deals with 'ingredient quality' as one of the key criteria that can be used when evaluating and comparing supplements.

 That article lists several questions we need to ask of supplement companies in order to draw out often hidden information, allowing us to evaluate different supplement brands.